unwiredben/RantDocs/content/functions.md

 ## after
 ---
-The `after` function specifies a patter that will be evaluated after each repetition of the previous block.
+The `after` function specifies a patter that will be evaluated after each repetition of the following block.
 This function is best used with [rep](#rep).

 ### Syntax
 ````rant